The scaling limits of near-critical and dynamical percolation: Miscellaneous: gradient percolation, near-critical singularity, Loewner drift

 \ni {\bf Proof.} The proof is rather straightforward at this stage of the paper: it is enough to notice that $\omega_\eta^\gr$ is well-approximated by $\omega_\eta^{\nc,\phi}(\lambda=1)$ with $\phi(z)=\Im(z)$ and then to rely on the near-critical version of Theorem \ref{th.INC} as well as on an easy generalisation of Proposition \ref{pr.LC} to deal with the convergence of the latter.
-We leave the details to the reader.
+Details are omitted.

 \ni We end this subsection with the {\bf measurability of the front}.
 First of all, from the proof of Theorem \ref{th.CL}, we have that a.s.~for $\omega_\infty^\gr$, there is an infinite cluster in the upper half-plane and a dual infinite cluster in the lower half plane, which suggests an interface (or front) $\gamma_\infty$ between these two.
 Indeed, for any $0<r<R$, consider the subset of the plane